Mentalica/DiplomV2/README.md

 Global Todo and Future

-- [ ] Rooms
+- [x] Rooms
-- - [ ] userRoom
-- - [ ] server should create Room when user ask
+- - [x] server should create Room when user ask
-- - [ ] server should check privileges of user in Room
+- - [x] server should check privileges of user in Room
-- - [ ] send broadcast message to users in room (Video, Audio, Voice, Chat)
+- - [x] send broadcast message to users in room (Video, Audio, Voice, Chat)
 - [ ] Chat
 - - [ ] time for chat
 - - [ ] user_id that send msg